Dan-BaN/Data-Encryption-and-Decryption-Module/README.md

 RSA encryption uses a 2048-bit key size, which is secure against modern attacks.
 6. Error Handling
+Missing Input:

-Missing Input: Prompts the user to enter both plaintext and password for AES encryption.
+Prompts the user to enter both plaintext and password for AES encryption.
+Invalid Operations:

-Invalid Operations: Handles exceptions such as decryption failures or input mismatches.
+Handles exceptions such as decryption failures or input mismatches.
 7. Usage Instructions
-Run the program.
+Run the program:

+bash
+Copy code
+python encryption_decryption.py
 Select 1 for AES encryption or 2 for RSA encryption.

 Follow the prompts to input plaintext and (for AES) a password.

 View the encrypted and decrypted results.

+License
+This project is open-source and available under the MIT License.

+yaml
+Copy code

+---

+### How to Use on GitHub:
+1. Save the content above as `README.md`.
+2. Add the file to your GitHub repository.
+3. When you push the repository, GitHub will render the file beautifully as the main page of your repository.

+Let me know if you need help uploading it! 🚀